 1 Definitions and Interpretation Agreement: means these Terms and Conditions together with the Order.

-Call Charge: means the Supplier’s charges for calls made on the System (including reverse charge calls) as specified in the Order or otherwise notified by the Supplier.
+Call Charge: means the Supplier’s charges for calls made on the System as specified in the Order or otherwise notified by the Supplier.

-Charges: means any or all of the charges and fees payable by the Customer for the Service pursuant to this Agreement.
+Charges: means any charges and fees payable by the Customer for the Service pursuant to this Agreement.